PSAppDeployToolkit/PSAppDeployToolkit/Examples/ServiceUI/README.md

 Download MDT here: <https://www.microsoft.com/en-us/download/details.aspx?id=54259>

 There are x86 and x64 builds of ServiceUI available in MDT under 'Microsoft Deployment Toolkit\Templates\Distribution\Tools'.
-Rename these to ServiceUI_x86.exe and ServiceUI_x64.exe and place them with this script in the root of the toolkit next to Deploy-Application.exe.
+Rename these to ServiceUI_x86.exe and ServiceUI_x64.exe and place them with this script in the root of the toolkit next to Invoke-AppDeployToolkit.exe.

 ## Parameters